FurkanGozukara/Stable-Diffusion/Tutorials/Deep-Voice-Clone-Tutorial-Tortoise-TTS.md

 First accept the license terms on https://huggingface.co/pyannote/segmentation

+So you must have a free hugging face account to accept terms.
+Register hugging face : https://huggingface.co/join

 To do that we will git clone and install ozen toolkit : https://github.com/devilismyfriend/ozen-toolkit

 commit id : f5ea2ce4f95bfa54635ec9deac56cb546aa7d516